Clove Eugenia caryophyllata

-- Combine with doTERRA Hand & Body Lotion for a warming massage.
+- Combine with doTERRA SPA Hand and Body Lotion for a warming massage.